cozie-app/cozie-apple-website/docs/7_customize_cozie_app/01_custom_backend/02_cozie_to_database.md

 - Currently, it the datatype of field values needs to be checked on the backend.
 Otherwise, one risks loosing data if the datatype varies.
 This can happen in unfortunate circumstances, e.g., a field value that is normally a float (`50.56`), but also can happen to be an integer (`51`).
 Whatever datatype is inserted first into InfluxDB defines the datatype of the column of a particular experiment ID (or `measurement`).

   This could be avoided if the datatype is encoded in the payload.
-This will likely be addressed in the near future, e.g.,
+This might be addressed in the near future, e.g.,
   ```js title="Watch survey payload example"
    [
       {